canmom/vector/VECTOR-ch3.md

 ...that's not her?

 She wants to connect to her VECTOR engine before it's too late.
-Before the FURNACE gives out.
+Before the furnace gives out.
 How much time has already passed?

 No... she wants to hold up the roads.
 She wants to hold back the water.
 She wants the power to flow and the houses to keep out the wind.